-Rachel is an Accredited Sport Scientist (ASpS2) who recently completed her PhD investigating iron supplementation strategies for endurance athletes at The University of Western Australia and The Western Australian High Performance Research Centre.
-Rachel is currently part of the Exercise and Nutrition Research team at Australian Catholic University, which endeavours to embed projects into real-life training camps of elite and highly trained athletes.
+Accredited Rachel is Sport Scientist (ASpS2) who recently completed her PhD investigating iron supplementation strategies for athletes endurance at The University of Western Australia and The Western Australian High Performance Research Centre.
+Rachel is currently part of the Exercise Nutrition Research team Australian Catholic at endeavours University, which to embed projects into real-life training camps of elite and highly trained athletes.